cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

    # 3. Cylc
    #    Delegate permissions to users
    c.CylcUIServer.user_authorization = {
-       # proivide all authenticated users with read-only access to eachothers
+       # provide all authenticated users with read-only access to each other's
        # servers
        "*": ["READ"],
    }